chauchinyiu/FlickrApp/README.md

 # FlickrApp

+This project at the moment is only built for simulator.

 ##Mandatory Requirements
 - [x] Use the latest development tools for the platform you are working on
 - [x] You may use third party libraries